OmidAlekasir/OmidAlekasir/README.md

 # 👋 Hello fren!
 My name is Omid Alekaisr!

 🌟 Welcome to my GitHub profile!
-I'm an M.Sc. control engineer at K.N.
-Toosi University of Technology with a strong background in artificial intelligence and image processing techniques.
-My thesis focused on developing a novel data-driven control (DDC) method.
+I'm an M.Sc.
+Electrical Control Engineer at K.N.
+Toosi University, Tehran, specializing in data-driven control.
+I have hands-on experience in image processing, machine learning, reinforcement learning, and metaheuristic optimization methods.
+I have a strong aptitude for logical problem-solving and advanced mathematical reasoning, which I apply to complex engineering challenges and innovative solutions.
+My work includes sensor data acquisition, data fusion, electronics, and PCB design.

-🌱 I primarily work with image processing tools, but I'm really enthusiastic about learning more about crypto and blockchain.
+🌱 My main tools, alongside advanced mathematics, are Python, C++, and MATLAB.

 ---